AhmadIman04/ELLM_Hackathon/README.md

-# 🏥 Health Tracking System — Technical Architecture Overview
+# 🏥 Stellgin — Technical Architecture Overview

 This project consists of **two main user-facing systems** connected through a shared backend and real-time database: